 Like bhindi(okra), ivy gourds are liked by almost all people.
 When I found some fresh ivy gourds in Indian store, I prepared a variety of dishes with it.
 I used to buy this vegetable almost every time I went to market in India.

-Tendli-bibbe upkari is very famous among Konkani people.
+Tendli-bibbe upkari is very famous among Konkanis.
 During season, fresh raw cashews (called bibbe in Konkani) are available in the market.
 These cashews are used for ‘tendli-bibbe upkari‘.
 If cashews are not available, potatoes can be used for this dish.
 This dish is a must in the meals served at temples (anna-santarpane or devla-javan).
 Since onion and garlic are not used in it, this dish is prepared in almost all functions and festivals.

-1 cup ivy gourd(cut into long pieces)
+- 1 cup ivy gourd(cut into long pieces)

-1/2 cup fresh raw cashew or potato (cut into long pieces)
+- ½ cup fresh raw cashew or potato (cut into long pieces)

-1 tbl spn freshfrozen coconut
+- 1 tbl spn fresh or frozen coconut

-1/2 tea spn mustard seeds
+- ½ tea spn mustard seeds

-4-5 curry leaves
+- 4-5 curry leaves

-A pinch asafoetida (hingu)
+- A pinch asafoetida (hingu)

-3/4 tea spn chili powder
+- ¾ tea spn chili powder

-A pinch turmeric
+- A pinch turmeric

-Heat oil and add mustard seeds.
-When they start popping, add curry leaves and asafoetida.
+- When they start popping, add curry leaves and asafoetida.
 Fry for sometime.

-Add ivy gourds and potato (or cashews), turmeric, chilli powder and salt.
-Alternatively, ivy gourds and potatoes can be cooked in cooker and used for this dish to reduce the cooking time).
+- Add ivy gourds and potato, turmeric, chilli powder and salt.
+(Alternatively, ivy gourds and potatoes can be cooked in cooker and used for this dish to reduce the cooking time).

-Add coconut and mix lightly.
+- Add coconut and mix lightly.

 - Serve as a side dish with rice or chapati.